 What Is OverStitch Weight Loss Surgery?

 Finally, a minimally invasive alternative to traditional gastric bands and balloons.
-The endoscopic sleeve gastroplasty by OverStitch is performed without making any incisions.
+The endoscopic sleeve gastroplasty by OverStitch (Made in USA) is performed without making any incisions.
 Instead, a small tube is inserted down the throat and into your stomach.
 The device has a camera and the capacity to place silk sutures that will shrink the size of your stomach.
 General or low anesthesia is used, and patients leave the hospital the same day or after an overnight stay for observation.

 The entire surgery takes between 60 and 90 minutes, recovery time is rapid, and the most common risks are short-term nausea and vomiting.

-Who Is Eligible For OverStitch In Bangkok?
+Who Is Eligible For OverStitch in Thailand?